TeamEpochGithub/iv-q4-birdclef-2024/README.md

 This is Team Epoch IV's solution to the [BirdCLEF 2024](https://www.kaggle.com/competitions/birdclef-2024/) competition, placed 247/992.

-## Getting started
+## Reproducing Our Best Submission

-This section contains the steps that need to be taken to get started with our project and fully reproduce our best submission on the private leaderboard.
-The project was developed on Linux Ubuntu / Arch on Python 3.10.13.
+This section contains the steps that need to be taken to reproduce our best submission on the private leaderboard.

 ### Prerequisites